opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Field data

-Shows the memory size used by each field per node.
+Lists the memory size used by each field per node.

 ```json
 GET _cat/fielddata?v